g-rocket/factorio-new-rail-planner/README.md

 - Further rails after the first are constrained to be in the same direction as the path you are drawing.
 Click with no hovered rail shown (double-click) to deselect the path.
 - Go over a rail again to delete it.
 - Copy the code string (listed in a text box at the bottom) to save your design, or paste a code string in there to load a design.
+- Press "s" to enter support mode.
+Hover over elevated rail ends to show supports, and click to place
+- Press "escape" to cancel whatever is shown.

 ## Known bugs: